robhammond/home-analytics/README.md

 <!-- ROADMAP -->
 ## 🛣 Roadmap

+- [ ] Add install script for Raspberry Pi
 - [ ] Add authentication to access admin area
 - [ ] Add web UI management of cron tasks
 - [ ] Add Pi display screen management
 - [ ] Add instructions/functionality for [mDNS function](https://developer.ridgerun.com/wiki/index.php/How_to_use_mDNS_to_access_a_device_without_knowing_the_IP_address)
 - [ ] Add guide to contributing new integrations
+- [ ] Add entity usage estimates for entities that use a highly consistent amount of energy, that may already have been measured.
+For example a router is unlikely to vary much in its energy consumption.
 - [ ] Add Changelog
 - [ ] Tidy up Javascript for Pi screen
 - [ ] Add more smart devices